• Menu

 • The blades come Very quickly out of the box.

-• It has an ergonomic design handle that enables extended periods of comfortable wood carving without hand fatigue.
+• Its ergonomic design handle enables extended periods of comfortable wood carving without hand fatigue.

-• The blade is a good size for most projects and allows precise cutting.
+• The edge is a good size for most projects and allows precise cutting.

 Negative features

 Flexcut makes carving knives that are professional-grade, high quality, and readily available online.
-Furthermore, they have almost every type of knife you could need to carve chip carvings.
+Furthermore, they have almost every knife you need to carve chip carvings.
 Whether you do it professionally or for fun, these knives will produce satisfying results.

 We recommend this set to people that don’t want too much choosing between every single chip carving blade.
 This set gives you three blades that are perfect for beginners.
 A good investment that can see you develop both sharpening and knife-using skills.